styounessi/Sentiment_and_Spotify/README.md

 pre-processed, run through the model, and merged in a .py file while the Jupyter Notebook contains a presentable summary with visualizations.

 ## Requirements
-You can install any of the required libraries using `pip`.
+You can install any of the required libraries using `pip` like in the example below.

 `pip install pandas`